koding/koding/README.gitlab.markdown

 # Koding & GitLab

-This document will guide you about installing and configuring Koding with GitLab.
+This document will guide you through installing and configuring Koding with GitLab.

 First of all, to be able to use Koding and GitLab together you will need public access to your server.
 This allows you to use single sign-on from GitLab to Koding and using vms from cloud providers like AWS.
-Koding has a registry for

-VMs called Kontrol and it runs on the same server with Koding itself, VMs from cloud providers are registering them selves to Kontrol via the agent that we're putting into provisioned VMs.
-This agent is called Klient and it's providing Koding to access and manage the target machine.
+Koding has a registry for VMs, called Kontrol and it runs on the same server as Koding itself, VMs from cloud providers register themselves to Kontrol via the agent that we put into provisioned VMs.
+This agent is called Klient and it provides Koding to access and manage the target machine.

-Kontrol and Klient are based on the another technology of Koding called Kite.
+Kontrol and Klient are based on another technology called [Kite](github.com/koding/kite), that we have written at Koding.
 Which is a microservice framework that allows you to develop microservices easily.

 ## Requirements